chloe68/HnM_churn_prediction_and_customer_segmentation/README.md

 ## About the project

-This project is the final assignment in Strategic & Performance Management class in our Master of Data Science programe in Frankfurt School.
+This project is the final assignment for the Strategy & Performance Management class in our Master of Applied Data Science program at Frankfurt School.
 Inspired by the H&M dataset in a Kaggle competition ([link](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations)), we want to build a Churn Prediction and Customer Segmentation model out of the transaction and customer data from Septerber 2018 to September 2020.

 #### Partners (name in alphabetical order):